 17) Explain the Android Activity Lifecycle?

-When a user interacts with an application and browse different features of the application then the states of the application also change according to the interaction of user with the activity.
+When a user interacts with an application and browses different features of the application then the states of the application also change according to the interaction of the user with the activity.

 Because these states include in Android Activity Lifecycle they are, onCreate(), onStart(), onRestart(), onResume(), onPause(), onStop(), and onDestroy().
 These called ‘ callback functions’.